“Alles gute zum Mutter Tag”

 Where I and my fellow-travelers saw picturesque castles towering above the river,

 he would have seen a suffocating oppression.
 At every castle, there was some kind of barrier across the river and a customs house to make sure every ship paid a toll.

 His life’s savings, all he had as a poor peasant, seeping away as the ship floated down the Rhine.
 Would this have soured his enjoyment of the lovely vineyards and craggy cliffs?
-He had no camera to take pictures of the sights.
-Were they forever etched in his memory or were they something he would rather forget?

 At the Lorelei Rock the story was told of the woman who became a siren to lure boatmen to their death.

 Originally, I had included this story in my novel until I learned it was relatively recent legend that began in a song in the nineteenth century only.
 Michael would not have heard the legend in his day.

 One thing I learned from this trip was that the castles on the Rhine are, for the most part, not in ruins as I had imagined.

 Most of them are still inhabited and must have been in Michael’s day as well.
 One of the dangers of historical writing is making assumptions like that of the Lorelei legend.
 It is important when researching to test all assumptions, something that can easily be overlooked.